ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 * Live in the **heap**, a pool of memory managed by the operating system or kernel.
 * Are perfect for things like buffers whose size depends on hardware parameters or user input.

-The flexibility comes with responsibility: forget to free them, and you’ll have a memory leak.
+The flexibility comes with responsibility: forget to free them, and you'll have a memory leak.
 Free them too soon, and you might crash the system by accessing invalid memory.

 Small Example: